chun-eric/grcrisklab/README.md

 <br/>

-## Step 2 - Conduct the Risk Assessment
+## Step 2 - Conducting the Risk Assessment

 Now that we have entered our data for the above columns in Step 1 (the Threat, the Vulnerability and Mitigating Factors), we need to as objectively as possible quantify the likelihood and impact of each threat.